dmh1g19/Real-system-simulation/README.md

 We can also observe that WallTime is **O(1/NumThreads)** for number of threads, my computer is very bad - but with some better hardware this curve would look far better!

-# Data summary of operations on the databses we've made
+# Data summary of operations on the databases we've made
 <br>

 <img src="/img/1.7.png" width="600">